francis-pouatcha/forge-repository-plugin/README.md

 This plugin is not yet uploaded to the forge plugin repository.
 In order to use this plugin:

 1. clone the plugin project
-2. start forge

-2a. install the plugin using: forge source-plugin $PATH_TO_PTOJECT/forge-source-plugin
+2. start forge.
+Then install the plugin using: forge source-plugin $PATH_TO_PTOJECT/forge-source-plugin
 3. create a project containing JPA entity beans
 4. forge> new-project --named adspc --topLevelPackage org.adorsys.adspc --finalName adspc
 5. forge> as7 setup